-Dwarf conifers are evergreen trees and shrubs that have either a mature height of fewer than 12 feet or are so slow growing that the garden will probably be long gone before the evergreen outgrows it.
+Dwarf conifers are evergreen trees and shrubs that have either a mature height of fewer than 12 feet or are so slow-growing that the garden will probably be long gone before the evergreen outgrows it.
 Even if a grouping of containers on your deck or patio constitutes your garden, the same great features of dwarf conifers apply.

 The ideal time to plant conifers is while they are dormant in October through March.
-Most prefer full sun and slightly acid soil.
+Most prefer full sun and slightly acidic soil.
 Because they grow so slowly, no fertilizer except healthy soil should be necessary.